 State Description INIT Mailbox communications are not possible.Process data communications are not possible.
-The master sets the DL address and Sync Manager channels for mailbox cations.
+INIT => PRE-OP The master sets the DL address and Sync Manager channels for mailbox communications.
 The master initializes DC clock synchronization.
 The master requests the Pre-Operational state.
 The master sets the AL control register.
 The slaves check whether the mailbox was initialized correctly.
-PRE-OPERATIONAL (PREOP) • Mailbox communications are possible.• Process data communications are not possible.
+PRE-OPERATIONAL (PREOP) Mailbox communications are possible.Process data communications are not possible.
 PREOP => SAFEOP The master sets the Sync Manager channels and FMMU channels for process data.
 The master uses SDOs to set the PDO mappings and the Sync Manager PDO Assignment parameters.
 The master requests the Safe-Operational state.
 The slaves check whether the Sync Manager channels for process data communications and, if required, the distributed clock settings are correct.
-SAFE-OPERA- TIONAL (SAFEOP) • Mailbox communications are possible. • Process data communications are possible.
-However, only the input data is till not valid.
-SAFEOP => OP • The master sends valid output data. • The master requests the Operational state.
-OPERATIONAL (OP) Mailbox communications are possible.Process data communications are possible.
+SAFE-OPERA- TIONAL (SAFEOP) Mailbox communications are possible.
+Process data communications are possible.
+However, only the input data is valid.
+The output data is still not valid.
+SAFEOP => OP The master sends valid output data.The master requests the Operational state.
+OPERATIONAL (OP) Mailbox communications are possible.
+Process data communications are possible.